brsilver2001/bricks_from_bins_to_kits/README.md

 ### Step 2: Train a convolutional neural network
 To manage the training of the convolutional neural network, I am using the Keras front-end with TensorFlow back-end.
-So far, all testing has been run and saved through Jupyter Notebooks.
+Initially, all training and testing was run and saved through Jupyter Notebooks.

-As a base model, I am using
+After several iterations, I concluded that training a model from scratch was not going to be feasible with the resources I had available.
+I therefore turned to a partially pre-trained model.

+As a base model, I am using Inception V3 with additional layers attached to the exit layer.
+Each incarnation of training was done on a MacBook Pro with 16 GB RAM and 2.5 GHz Intel Core i7 processor.
+Approximately 5 hours of training was required to reach over 99% correct classification on the training data set (80-20 split) and 85% correct classification on the test set.

+### Step 3: Pipeline for new pictures

+### Step 4: Construction of usable applications